mixi-sre/ai-log-reviewer/README.md

 ## Features

-- Aggregates and analyzes error logs from **CloudWatch Logs Insights**
+- Aggregates error logs from **CloudWatch Logs Insights** by date and error content
-- Detects sudden increases or new types of errors by comparing with historical data
+- Compares daily error trends with the previous 7 days to detect anomalies, new errors, and sudden increases
 - Generates daily reports using an **AI model (Anthropic Claude via AWS Bedrock)**
-- Posts formatted reports to **Slack**
+- Posts both raw aggregation results and AI-interpreted summaries to **Slack**
 - Securely manages Slack credentials via **AWS Secrets Manager**

 ## Architecture